Izwin/chronicle_frontend/README.md

 > **Note**: Firebase has been removed from this project to enhance security and privacy.
 The project now does not rely on Firebase for backend services.

+This application utilizes the [Chronicle Backend](https://github.com/Izwin/chronicle_backend) for its backend services.

 ## 📚 License

 This project is intended for educational purposes only.
 You may use, modify, and distribute it, but **do not use it for commercial purposes**.